MicrosoftDocs/learn/learn-pr/azure/design-multi-tenant-saas-apps-with-azure-cosmos-db-for-postgresql/includes/6-monitor-tenants.md

 Monitoring your database can provide valuable information about the types and frequency of queries being executed against your data, and who is running those queries.
-Data collected from monitoring can also help you troubleshoot and optimize your multi-tenant Azure Cosmos DB for PostgreSQL cluster.
+Data collected from monitoring can also help you troubleshoot and optimize your multitenant Azure Cosmos DB for PostgreSQL cluster.

 Tailspin Toys requested that you devise a solution to monitor activity in the database and provide a mechanism for identifying which tenants are most active and using more resources than others.
 Tailspin Toys is interested in learning more about: